roboto-ai/robologs-ros-actions/actions/run_yolov8_rosbag/README.md

 # run_yolov8_rosbag

-This Action runs the yolov8 object detector on a rosbag.
+This Action runs the YOLOv8 object detection algorithm on images in a rosbag (.bag).

+For each processed image topic, it generates a detections.json file containing detailed bounding box information.
+Additionally, it can provide visual outputs in the form of annotated videos or images, showcasing the detected bounding boxes.

 ## Getting started